Darrieus wind turbine

-The Darrieus wind turbine is a type of vertical-axis wind turbine (VAWT) used to generate electricity from wind energy.
+The Darrieus wind turbine is a type of vertical-axis wind turbine used to generate electricity from wind energy.
 The turbine consists of a number of curved aerofoil blades mounted on a rotating shaft or framework.
 The curvature of the blades allows the blade to be stressed only in tension at high rotating speeds.
 There are several closely related wind turbines that use straight blades.
 This design of the turbine was patented by Georges Jean Marie Darrieus, a French aeronautical engineer; filing for the patent was October 1, 1926.
 There are major difficulties in protecting the Darrieus turbine from extreme wind conditions and in making it self-starting.